Aussie Open (professional wrestling): Championship pursuits and disbandment (2023–2024)

-On the 25 May edition of Dynamite, Fletcher appeared in a backstage segment, attacking AEW International Champion Orange Cassidy and admiring the title.
-A championship match between the two took place on the 24 May edition of Dynamite, where Cassidy defeated Fletcher.
+On the 10 May edition of Dynamite, Fletcher appeared in a backstage segment, attacking AEW International Champion Orange Cassidy and a championship match between the two took place two weeks later on Dynamite, where Cassidy defeated Fletcher.
 Shortly after, it was announced that both Fletcher and Davis had signed with AEW.

 On 21 July 2023, the duo won the ROH World Tag Team Championships at Death Before Dishonor in a Four-way tag team match.
 The following week on Ring of Honor, Aussie Open made their first title defence, defeating the Iron Savages.
 At Dynamite: 200, Aussie Open retained their titles against El Hijo del Vikingo and Komander.
-On the following week's episode of Rampage, The duo accepted Better Than You Bay Bay's (Adam Cole and MJF) challenge for the titles on the Zero-Hour of All In.
-In the lead up to the match, Aussie Open made further title defences against Ethan Page and Isiah Kassidy and Isiah Kassidy and The Hardys (Matt and Jeff Hardy).
+On the following week's episode of Rampage, the duo accepted a challenge by Better Than You Bay Bay (Adam Cole and MJF) for the titles on the Zero-Hour of All In.
+In the lead up to the match, Aussie Open made further title defences against Ethan Page and Isiah Kassidy on the following week on Rampage and The Hardys (Matt and Jeff Hardy) on 23 August on an episode of Dynamite.
 On the Zero-Hour of All In, Aussie Open lost the ROH World Tag Team Titles to Cole and MJF, ending their reign at 37 days.

-Following the loss, the duo shifted their focus towards the AEW World Tag Team Championships, calling out champions FTR on the September 16 edition of Collision, demanding a championship match at WrestleDream.
-Soon after, the match was made official for the event on October 1, which was notably the one-year anniversary of the two team's last match, for the IWGP World Tag Team Championships at Royal Quest II.
+Following the loss, the duo shifted their focus towards the AEW World Tag Team Championships, calling out champions FTR on the 16 September edition of Collision, demanding a championship match at WrestleDream.
+Soon after, the match was made official for the event on 1 October, which was notably the one-year anniversary of the two team's last match, for the IWGP World Tag Team Championships at Royal Quest II.
 At WrestleDream, FTR defeated Aussie Open, retaining their Championships.
-After the event, it was revealed that Davis had suffered a wrist injury and would be out of action, putting the team on hiatus.
-The injury left Fletcher as a singles wrestler, where he has since joined the Don Callis Family, won the ROH World Television Championship, and turned on Will Ospreay, leaving their status in the United Empire and of Aussie Open in question.
+After the event, it was revealed that Davis had suffered a wrist injury and would be out of action, leaving Fletcher as a singles wrestler.
+While Davis was injured, Fletcher joined the Don Callis Family, won the ROH World Television Championship, and turned on Will Ospreay, leaving his status in the United Empire and of Aussie Open in question.

 On 30 October 2024, at Fright Night Dynamite, Davis made a surprise return, where he confronted Fletcher over his recent actions.
 On the 6 November episode of Dynamite, Aussie Open officially disbanded after Fletcher attempted to attack Davis, only to be chased off by Ospreay.
-On the 5 February 2025 episode of Dynamite, Davis would also join the Don Callis Family.
+On the 5 February 2025 episode of Dynamite, Davis turned heel and joined the Don Callis Family.
 However, both Fletcher and Davis would continue as singles competitors.